Developing the next generation of Senior Local Government leaders using brain-based science

 - Three one-day workshops follow every three months, which will combine speakers and topics relevant to this group, with action learning and brain-based learning and development.

-- Two one-on-one coaching sessions by Skype or phone to agree personal goals.
+- Two one-on-one virtual or phone coaching sessions to agree personal goals.
 This can be followed by monthly or every other month individual coaching if requested by a participant (these additional coaching sessions are not included in the programme's standard fee)

 - The programme finishes with a review.

 - This is all underpinned by personal learning organised by the individual which could include secondments, acting roles, shadowing, site visits, courses, reading and job swaps.
 Participants will be strongly encouraged to create reflection habits as a learning tool.

 - Executives who are already in positions of influence and who are ready to accelerate their learning, stretch their capacity for high performance and broaden their horizons.

 - Participants that aspire to positions at the highest levels of Local Government.

 will commence with a 3 day residential event at Wallaceville House, Upper Hutt in November 2020.